aladac-playground/evescore-legacy/README.md

 ruby 1.8.7 (2012-02-08 patchlevel 358) [universal-darwin12.0]
 ```

-If you are planning to install Ruby I highly recommend using [RVM](http://rvm.io/).
+If you are planning on installing Ruby I highly recommend using [RVM](http://rvm.io/).

 ```